What are the top 10 ways to kick off 2020 in the Twin Cities? For more family fun ideas, check our Family Fun Calendar and other January Guides:

-- Ice Sculpture Garden – Take a walk through Kellogg Mall Park (new location for 2019 as Rice Park is under renovation) and pick out your favorite ice creation.
-You can even watch the artists at work the 24th-27th.
+- Ice Sculpture Garden – Take a walk through Rice Park and pick out your favorite ice creation.
+You can even watch the artists at work the 23rd-26th.

 - Vulcan Fun Day – The Vulcans host a day of outdoor activities at the State Fairgrounds, including their thrilling annual snow slide!
-Jan 27, 9am-7pm.
+Jan 26, 9am-9pm.

-- Frozen Family Fun Night – If you can handle more chill, there’s live entertainment in Kellogg Mall Park to be had plus a visit from the Winter Carnival Royalty.
-Jan 29.
+- Frozen Family Fun Night – If you can handle more chill, there’s live entertainment in Rice Park to be had plus a visit from the Winter Carnival Royalty.
+Jan 30.

 4) Winter Ice Festival | Centennial Lakes Park, Edina

 A longtime winter tradition, Centennial Lakes Park is a flurry of family fun during the Winter Ice Festival.
 Visitors can enjoy horse-drawn wagon rides, sledding and skating (bring your own equipment or rent it onsite), and ice carving demos.
-Jan 13 from 1-5 pm.
-FREE.
+Jan 12, 1-5 pm.